sarachehab/SuaVe/README.md

 - pdf testing for main single cycle cpu
 - alu

-What ig you are doing
+What ig what Sara is doing
 - pipelining schemetic (eg the choice of the stages and the cycle implementation)
 - F1 testing and implementation
 - PC